mdasifchand/mydockerfiles/README.md

 ```
 # run

-I am not in favour of entrypoint script, I just it makes your life complicated.
+I am not in favour of a default entrypoint script, It just it makes your life complicated,I like the idea of overriding one at runtime.

 ## Types of environment